-People with Context in their top 5 Strengthsfinder results like to look back into the past to find answers for the future.
+People with Context in their top 5 StrengthsFinder results like to look back into the past to find answers for the future.
 They look back to understand the present.
 They desire to know why a certain process was introduced, how a certain rule came about, or what was done in the past to tackle a recurring issue.
-The genius of Context talents lies in the unique ability to understand how to build on past successes.
+The genius of the Context talent theme lies in the unique ability to understand how to build on past successes.
 They appreciate that the good seeds of “new” are often found in the old.

 In Strengths School™, one of our student leadership programs is called Game of Life.
 Two of our key Facilitators creatively use their Context talents in the game to engage participants more effectively.
-One designs scenarios in the game that links past and present Singapore traditions to make the game more relevant and dynamic.
+One designs scenarios in the game that links past and present Singaporean traditions to make the game more relevant and dynamic.
 Another uses his Context talent to debrief participants by bringing them back to specific points in the game to draw out learning points.
-Participants' feedback about the program have been excellent, and a key aspect of its success is how the Facilitators have managed to engage participants well.
+Participants' feedback about the program have been excellent, and a key element to its success is how the facilitators have managed to engage participants well.

 How can a person with Context turn this talent into a Strength?
 Here are a few suggestions: